-The Department of History of Art admissions assessment will be taken by all applicants invited for interview in a open book situation at home approximately one week before interview.
-The assessment format will be a one-hour written assessment within a 90-minute window in which candidates will be asked to comment on two pairs of images of works of art, which they will be able to select from five possible pairs they will be offered.
+The Department of History of Art admissions assessment will be taken by all applicants invited to interview in Cambridge at the time that they come for interview.
+The assessment format will be a one-hour written assessment in which candidates will be asked to comment on two pairs of images of works of art, which they will be able to select from five possible pairs they will be offered.